mattiasflodin/reckless/doc/manual.md

 after the call.
 The log object is left in a "panic" state that prevents any cleanup in the destructor.
 Any thread that tries to write to the log after this will be suspended.</td></tr>

+<tr><td><code>worker_thread</code></td>
+<td>Provide access to the internal worker-thread object.
+The intent is to allow
+platform-specific manipulation of the thread, such as setting priority or affinity.
+Use good judgement when accessing this object, as any destructive action such as moving or detaching it can cause reckless to malfunction.</td></tr>

 <tr><td><code>write</code></td>
 <td>Store <code>args</code> on the asynchronous queue and invoke the static